MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/back-up-vmware.md

 ### Back up virtual machine to Tape

 > [!NOTE]
-> Applicable to DPM 2019
+> Applicable to DPM 2019 and later

 For long term retention on VMware backup data on-premises, you can now enable VMware backups to tape.
 The backup frequency can be selected based on the retention range (which will vary from 1-99 years) on tape drives.
 The data on tape drives could be both compressed and encrypted.
-DPM 2019 supports both OLR (Original Location Recovery) & ALR (Alternate Location Recovery) for restoring the protected VM.
+DPM 2019 and later supports both OLR (Original Location Recovery) & ALR (Alternate Location Recovery) for restoring the protected VM.

 **Use the following procedure**: